siefkenj/IBLODEs/book/typst/modules/module6-exercises.typ

       + Write a solution to $arrow(r)' = A arrow(r)$ (where $A$ is the matrix you came up with).

+        _Hint: you already did most of the work!_

     ],
   )